Gerogery level crossing accident: Five Mates Crossing

 Following the deaths, an overbridge was built to remove the level crossing, with completion on 16 December 2005.
 Originally costed in 2001 at $12.5 million, by June 2004 the cost had increased to $18.5 million, and was finally completed at a cost of $24.5 million.
 The overbridge is named the "Five Mates Crossing" bridge, in memory of the five young men, all friends, who were killed: Kyle Michael Wooden, Luke Gellie Milne, Cameron Michael Tucker, Graham Charles Kelly and Ben Wilkins.
 They had been heading to Albury to attend an evening rugby league match.
 Commemorative crosses and memorial plate were set alongside the Olympic Highway 50 metres south of the crossing on the northbound lane, but were removed around 2019.

 The bridge has faced ongoing criticism since its opening in 2006.
-It was argued that the steep ascent and decent combined with the sharp junction and no turning lane presents a danger to drivers.
+It was argued that the steep ascent and descent combined with the sharp junction and no turning lane presents a danger to drivers.
 Particularly those crossing in trucks, farm machines and other agricultural vehicles that are limited in the speed.

-Despite the construction of the crossing, another fatal crash occurred on the bridge in 2013.
-The driver of one vehicle died after their vehicle crossed into the path of another resulting in a head on collision.
-Then in 2016, a car and truck collied on the crossing resulting in the driver of the car dying at the scene.